Chessel Bay Local Nature Reserve

 What you can do

 - Come to the litter picks - every bag of rubbish collected makes a difference.
-A very big THANK YOU to everyone who helped with the Autumn 2012 litter pick.
-We collected nearly a tonne of rubbish, litter and recyclables - a stupendous effort by all.
-Once more the weather was kind, with sunshine despite it being October.
-Teamwork from the City Council and volunteers all pulling together made for another very successful day.
-If you'd like to come and give us a hand next time we'd be delighted.
-Our next litter pick at Chessel Bay will be in October.
-Meet at the end of Quayside road from 10am, wearing sturdy clothing.
-Look out for more publicity nearer the time.
+THANK YOU to everyone who helps out at our litter picks; we typically collect a ton of rubbish on each occasion- a stupendous effort by all.
+Teamwork from the City Council and volunteers all pulling together makes for a successful day.
+If you'd like to come and give us a hand, please see local publicity.
+Meet at the end of Quayside road SO18 1DP from 10am, wearing sturdy clothing.
+Under 16's need to be accompanied by a responsible adult.

 If you visit Chessel Bay, keep to the footpath to reduce disturbance & erosion- note end of access.
 Please do not disturb birds by walking along or into the mudland.
 Help to warden the Nature Reserve by watching out for vandalism.
 If your child goes to Bitterne Manor Primary School take them to the viewing platform opposite the school entrance & show them the swans, ducks and egrets in the Bay.
 Few urban schools have such a valuable resource opposite their school entrance.